pippinbarr/cart263/exercises/wheres-sausage-dog-new-game-plus.md

 1. Start a new project by duplicating your sausage dog activity project folder and renaming it `wheres-sausage-dog-new-game-plus` (or something else).
 2. Move this new project folder into your `exercises` folder in your course repository (create the folder if needed)
 3. Commit these changes to your repository with an appropriate message like `Ex: Starting code`
-4. Open the project in Atom and begin!
+4. Open the project in VS Code and begin!

 ## Brief

 Your objective is to add functionality to the existing *Where's Sausage Dog?* game to make it more fun or more interesting or more strange or something else entirely.
 Implement **at least three** of the following:

-* Change the image set to something else you find entertaining/meaningful
+- Change the image set to something else you find entertaining/meaningful
-* Add random rotations to animals when created so they're oriented in different ways
+- Add random rotations to animals when created so they're oriented in different ways
-* Add start and end screens
+- Add start and end screens
-* Add the ability to restart the game after you reach the end
+- Add the ability to restart the game after you reach the end
-* Add more visual effects when finding the dog (make it bounce around the screen?
+- Add more visual effects when finding the dog (make it bounce around the screen?
 Change colours?
 Leave a trail?)
-* Add sound effects to the game (have all the animals make animal sounds randomly?
+- Add sound effects to the game (have all the animals make animal sounds randomly?
 Make the dog bark when you get close to it?)
-* Add behavior to incorrect animals when clicked (make a sound, wiggle, do something else?)
+- Add behavior to incorrect animals when clicked (make a sound, wiggle, do something else?)
-* Add a hint system to that the dog wiggles a bit if the player is taking too long to find it
+- Add a hint system to that the dog wiggles a bit if the player is taking too long to find it
-* Add selectable difficulty levels (more animals? smaller? movement?)
+- Add selectable difficulty levels (more animals? smaller? movement?)
-* Add a countdown timer
+- Add a countdown timer
-* Add multiple levels
+- Add multiple levels
-* Choose which animal is being found randomly and tell the player which one they're looking for
+- Choose which animal is being found randomly and tell the player which one they're looking for

 Some of these are very straightforward and some are not.
 Choose wisely such that you get some good programming practice and challenge yourself, but not so that you stress out!